 Students who may require developmental assistance in reading, English, mathematics, and science subjects will be scheduled for the following courses.

 COMM.
-030-031-READING SKILLS-Designed for students who score 4 or less on the A.C.T.
-Social Science sub-test.
+031 - READING SKILLS - Designed for students who score 4 or less on the A.C.T.
+Social Science sub test.

-COMM.
-032-035-READING IMPROVEMENT- Designed for students who score 11 or less on the A.C.T.
-Social Sciences sub-test.
-Students must remain enrolled in Reading Improvement until they have achieved a reading skill of Level V, a proficiency level required by the College for enrollment in social science courses.
+$\rm COMM.~032-READING~IMPROVEMENT$ - Designed for students who score 12 or less on the A.C.T.
+Social Sciences sub test.
+Students must remain enrolled in Reading Improvement until they have achieved an 11th grade level.

-BASIC ENGLISH 131-SENTENCE BUILDING- For students scoring 15 or below on the A.C.T.
-English sub-test.
+ENGLISH 031. - SENTENCE BUILDING - For students scoring 15 or below on the A.C.T.
+English sub test.

-BIOLOGY 031-INTRODUCTION TO BIOLOGICAL AND PHYSICAL SCIENCES- For all pre-A.D.N. and A.H.O. students as well as any student as well as any student deficient in sciences as indicated by an A.C.T. composite score of 14 or less.
+BIOLOGY 031 - INTRODUCTION TO BIOLOGICAL AND PHYS-ICAL SCIENCES - For all pre A.D.N. and A.H.O. students as well as any student deficient in sciences as indicated by an A.C.T. composite score of 14 or less.

-PHYSICAL SCIENCE 032-INTRODUCTION TO PHYSICAL SCIENCES-For students without prior training in Chemistry or an A.C.T.
-Composite score of 14 or less.
+PHYSICAL SCIENCES 032 - INTRODUCTION TO PHYSICAL SCIENCES - For students without prior training in Chemistry or with an A.C.T. composite score of 14 or less.